VoltCruelerz/Greed/README.md

 1. Download `Greed.zip` from the [latest github release](https://github.com/VoltCruelerz/Greed/releases)
 2. Extract the file wherever you please on your machine.
-3. Edit `Greed.dll.config` to have your own file paths using backslashes.
+3. Run `Greed.exe`
+4. Set the directories on the Settings tab.
+They will autosave if the paths exist.
-    1. `sinsDir` should be the location of Sins II's exe. (eg `E:\Epic Games\SinsII`)
+    1. **Sins Directory** should be the location of Sins II's exe. (eg `E:\Epic Games\SinsII`)
-    2. `modDir` should be the location of the mod folder. (eg `C:\Users\VoltC\AppData\Local\sins2\mods`)
+    2. **Mods Directory** should be the location of the mod folder. (eg `C:\Users\VoltC\AppData\Local\sins2\mods`)
-4. Run `Greed.exe`
-5. In the window, you'll find a list of Greed-compatible mods to the left, which you can activate or deactivate as you wish.
+5. In the main tab, you'll find a list of Greed-compatible mods to the left, which you can activate or deactivate as you wish either with the button or double-clicking.
-6. When you have the mods activated that you want, click `[Export]`.
+6. When you have the mods activated that you want, click `[Export Greedy Selections]`.
-7. Congratulations, those mods are now active for your game!
-Start up Sins II and have at it!

 ## For Mod Developers